hanedashijo_1

 Yosuke

-The Ondotiri ism Writer / In the T&D Winter service team (Sometimes Sales team)
+The Ondotorism writer / In the T&D winter service team (Sometimes CX team)